-Atypical endometrial hyperplasia is a pre-cancerous condition associated with an abnormally thick tissue in the endometrium, the tissue that covers the inside of the uterus.
-It is considered a pre-cancerous condition because it can turn into a type of cancer called endometrioid carcinoma if left untreated.
-Another name for atypical endometrial hyperplasia is endometrioid intraepithelial neoplasia.
+Atypical endometrial hyperplasia is a precancerous condition associated with an abnormally thick endometrium.
+It is considered a precancerous condition because over time it can turn into a type of endometrial cancer called endometrioid adenocarcinoma.
+Another name for this condition is endometrioid intraepithelial neoplasia.

 Symptoms of atypical endometrial hyperplasia include abnormal uterine bleeding, such as heavy menstrual bleeding, bleeding between menstrual periods, or postmenopausal bleeding.

 During the menstrual cycle, the endometrium cycles through a proliferative phase (growth phase) and secretory phase in response to hormones (estrogen and progesterone) made and released by the ovaries.

 In a normal menstrual cycle, the endometrium grows thicker under the influence of estrogen during the proliferative phase.
 This is followed by ovulation where a mature egg is released from the ovary, pushed down the fallopian tube, and made available to be fertilized.

 After ovulation, the endometrium enters the secretory phase under the influence of progesterone.
 If fertilization does not occur, the endometrium breaks down, which leads to the discharge of blood and endometrial tissue through the vagina (menstruation, menstrual period, menstrual flow).

 Some women experience an imbalance in the hormones that control the growth of the endometrium, resulting in high levels of estrogen and low levels of progesterone.
 When there is too much estrogen and not enough progesterone, the endometrium continues to grow and becomes abnormally thick.